conholdate/docs.conholdate.com/en/java/groupdocs-total-for-java/compare-documents/compare-powerpoint-files/_index.md

 ---
-title: "Compare Powerpoint Files | Java"
+title: Compare Powerpoint Files Java
+second_title: Conholdate.Total for Java
+articleTitle: Compare Powerpoint Files
+linktitle: Compare Powerpoint Files
 description: "This article explains the usage of GroupDocs.Comparison API (which is a part of Conholdate.Total for Java) to compare powerpoint files."
 keywords: Compare Powerpoint Files, Compare Powerpoint Files in Java
 type: docs